El Negreeto: Singles

 The album's first and only promotional single, "Get Money", featuring guest vocals from Puerto Rican rapper Anuel AA, was released on May 24, 2019.
 An accompanying music video was released on that same date, and has garnered 11.5 million views as of May 2020.

-The album's lead single, "Cómo No", featuring guest vocals from Mexican-American singer Becky G, was released on September 6, 2019, with an accompanying music video being broadcast in Time Square.
+The album's lead single, "Cómo No", featuring guest vocals from Mexican-American singer Becky G, was released on September 6, 2019, with an accompanying music video being broadcast in Times Square.
 The music video has since garnered over 45 million views as of May 2020.
 They performed the song live for the first time at the 2019 MTV Europe Music Awards.

 The album's second single, "Te Quiero Amar" featuring Cuban-American rapper Pitbull, was released on April 2, 2020.
 An accompanying music video was released that same date, and has garnered over 10.5 million views as of May 2020.
 A radio version of the single with different vocals from Akon was sent to radios on that same date as well.

-The album's third single, "Sólo Tú" featuring Puerto Rican singer Farruko, was released on June 17, 2020, with an accompanying music video with over 8.8 million views as of August 2020, the music video switches Akon's and Farruko's verses from the original audio.
+The album's third single, "Sólo Tú" featuring Puerto Rican singer Farruko, was released on June 17, 2020, with an accompanying music video with over 8.8 million views as of August 2020.
+The music video switches Akon's and Farruko's verses from the original audio.